kako57/kako57.github.io/content/posts/noregvm_flag_checker.md

 therapy because I'm too dumb to solve this.

 [gcheang](https://github.com/gcheang): You know what this looks like?
-This loks like linear algebra.
+This looks like linear algebra.

 See this
 [relevant tweet by cts](https://twitter.com/gf_256/status/1543321843037310985).